How to choose the right Performance Testing tool?

 • Another major factor is whether the tool required any dedicated hardware specially for the test execution purpose.
 If yes then the cost should not affect the client or project budget.

-• Cloud-based performance testing tool is one of the best options to save the hardware cost.
+• Cloud-based performance testing tool is one of the best options to save hardware cost.

-• Note that you do not need any dedicated hardware for scripting unless the application is in a secured environment.
+• Note that you do not need any dedicated hardware for scripting unless the application is in a secure environment.

 4. Skilled Resources

-• Any new tool in the market has the crunch of skilled resource, so always give first preference to the existing performance testing tool with experienced resources, provided that the existing tool supports the testing of AUT.
+• Any new tool in the market has a crunch of skilled resources, so always give first preference to the existing performance testing tool with experienced resources, provided that the existing tool supports the testing of AUT.

 5. Tool Support